1091-datascience/finalproject-group2/README.md

 66782 observations and 8 feactures

 * Any preprocessing?
-  * Handle missing data
+  * one-hot encoding for categorical feature
-  * Scale value
+  * minmax normalization

 ### code

-* Which method do you use?
+* Which method do you use? <br>
+xgboost for binary classification
 * What is a null model for comparison?
-* How do your perform evaluation? ie. Cross-validation, or extra separated data
+* How do your perform evaluation? <br>
+Cross-validation
 ### results

 * Which metric do you use
-  * precision, recall, R-square
+  * average AUC of test data in kfold
 * Is your improvement significant?
 * What is the challenge part of your project?

 ## References
 * Code/implementation which you include/reference (__You should indicate in your presentation if you use code for others.
 Otherwise, cheating will result in 0 score for final project.__)
 * Packages you use
+  * mltools
+  * data.table
+  * xgboost
+  * ROCR
+  * ggplot2
+  * plotROC

 * Related publications